AikidoSec/firewall-python/README.md

 ## Running in production (blocking) mode

-By default, Firewall will only detect and report attacks to Aikido.
+By default, Zen will only detect and report attacks to Aikido.

 To block requests, set the `AIKIDO_BLOCKING` environment variable to `true`.